phylum-dev/phylum-ci/README.md

 ## Contributing

-This is a new project and suggestions and help are welcome.
+Suggestions and help are welcome.
 Feel free to open an issue or otherwise contribute.
 More information is available on the [contributing documentation](CONTRIBUTING.md) page.

 ## Change log